Tythos/01-of-52--Introduction-and-Media-Production-Pipeline/README.md

 ### GitHub

 The first action is typically GitHub.
-Most of this content is technically-oriented and invovles some degree of software engineering.
+Most of this content is technically-oriented and involves some degree of software engineering.
 Even topics that don't (such as this one) will have some sort of a writeup (Markdown, more often than not) that benefits from version control.

 ### Dev.to

 This is basically where my dev blog lives now.
 It's nicely compatible with Markdown and works well with other networks.
 The signal-to-noise isn't too low and it's a responsive & streamlined experience.
 This effectively generates an authoritative publication of the README content from the GitHub project, which it cites, including other helpful diagrams; explanations; and other walkthroughs.

+This is a good time to point out that I try to keep this acyclic.
+That is, I typically don't refer to downstream stages in an upstream stage.
+But a lof of the modifications I make to the article when uploading it to Dev.to are useful (like images, in particular) and I find it's useful to go back and re-upload the README to GitHub to make sure these are included there, too.

 ### Twitch.tv